 Recommended by: Samantha, The Wandering Wanderluster

 Dine at one of Birmingham’s 5 Michelin-starred restaurants, break the bank by visiting the biggest shopping centre in Europe, or take a guided city centre walking tour to discover local history.
-You could also head to the popular family attraction of Cadbury World that sits just outside the city for a fun family trip.
+You could also head to the popular attraction of Cadbury World just outside the city for a fun family trip.

 For those interested in Birmingham’s industrial history, a boat ride along the city’s huge canal system or a stroll through the historic Jewellery quarter is an insightful reminder of the city’s Victorian past.